emissary-ingress/emissary/docs/reference/modules.md

 config:
   # If present, service_port will be the port Ambassador listens
   # on for microservice access.
 If not present, Ambassador will
   # use 443 if TLS is configured, 80 otherwise.
+In future releases
+  # of Ambassador, this will change to 8080 when we run Ambassador
+  # as non-root by default.
   # service_port: 80

   # diag_port is the port where Ambassador will listen for requests